icecolbeveridge/wn_extremes/README.md

 ## Usage

-  python extremes.py # runs with default values on Waddington data
+  `python extremes.py # runs with default values on Waddington data assumed to be in the data/ directory`

 **Optional parameters (and defaults):**